DronHazra/quartz/content/notes/hire me.md

 If I don't care about direction, what do I care about?

 I want to build my research skills bottom-up, working through and understanding details, turning ideas into experiments that can be iterated on.
-I've learned the most from the people I've worked with, so what I care about most is the people I'd work with.
+I've learned the most from the people I've worked with in the past, so what I care about most is the people I'd work with in the future.
 I think I would most enjoy:

-1. Working at a larger scales (both compute and people), contributing as part of a larger team, training engineering skills and ML debugging intuition
+1. Working at larger scales (both compute and people), contributing as part of a larger team, training engineering skills and ML debugging intuition
 2. Working at the smallest scale, spending extensive time with a single mentor, learning research heuristics by osmosis

 Basically: I want to focus on training my low-level execution skills and let the environment and my subconscious generate some higher-level insights in the background.